logicmonitor/docker_lm_collector/README.md

 ### collector_version:
 ##### description:
-The version of the collector to install https://www.logicmonitor.com/support/settings/collectors/collector-versions/
+The version of the collector to install (without periods or other characters) https://www.logicmonitor.com/support/settings/collectors/collector-versions/
 ##### required:
 false